 Author: Jeffrey Zaino, American Arbitration Association

-- Both parties to an employment dispute desire a fair, efficient, and cost-effective resolution of the case.
-Increasingly, employers and employees are turning to arbitration as an alternative to filing a lawsuit, given the efficiency, the cost effectiveness and the reduced emotional toll.
+- Both parties to an employment dispute desire a fair, efficient and cost-effective resolution of the case.
+Increasingly, employers and employees are turning to arbitration as an alternative to filing a lawsuit, given the efficiency, cost-effectiveness and reduced emotional toll.
 See Arbitration, Generally.

 - In arbitration, the parties agree to submit their dispute.
 See The Legal Basis for Arbitration.

-- The Arbitration Agreement is the source from which all rules and guidelines pertaining to the arbitration are derived.
-Employers have some leeway in drafting Arbitration Agreements and should strive to draft them in a way that benefits the organization.
+- The arbitration agreement is the source from which all rules and guidelines pertaining to arbitration are generally derived.
+Employers have some leeway in drafting arbitration agreements and should strive to draft them in a way that benefits the organization, while also staying in compliance with applicable regulations.
 See The Arbitration Agreement.

 - Despite enforceability, some arbitration agreements may not cover all of the claims intended to be addressed by arbitration from the employer's perspective.
 It is important for employers to craft their arbitration programs so that the programs cover all of the claims the employer intended to have addressed by arbitration, while also conveying the coverage to employees accurately, to ensure that they are fully informed regarding the implications of the program.
 See Coverage of Arbitration Agreements.

-- Labor Arbitration pertains to unionized employees and is typically governed by the terms of a Collective Bargaining Agreement.
+- Labor arbitration pertains to unionized employees and is typically governed by the terms of a collective bargaining agreement (CBA).
 See Labor Arbitration.

 - When disputes arise regarding the terms of an existing contract between an employer and its employees, or even as to the negotiations regarding a future contract, the resulting dispute resolution process is called rights arbitration.
 See Rights Arbitration.